 Transon joined Watsi on April 10th, 2020.
-One year ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Transon's most recent donation traveled 8,200 miles to support Azariyas, a toddler from Ethiopia, to fund hypospadias repair surgery.
+Three years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Transon's most recent donation traveled 4,200 miles to support Hatsumi, a 19-month-old baby from Bolivia, for heart surgery.